-Ada Werc (Adrianna Koralewska) is a freelance actress, performer, director, event animator and most of all, a pedagogue.
-Awarded the Georgette Chen TTRP Scholarship Fund, and Creative Scholarship given by Polish Minister of Culture Polish – Waldemar Dąbrowski.
-For 4 years, she has been working with several international schools in Shanghai, China.
+Ada Werc (Adrianna Koralewska) is an actor, director, event animator and most of all, a pedagogue.
+Awarded the Georgette Chen TTRP Scholarship Fund, and Creative Scholarship by the Polish Minister of Culture – Waldemar Dąbrowski.
+For four years, she was working with several international schools in Shanghai, China.
 She is a certified Yoga Teacher and an Educational Kinesiology practitioner (International Faculty).
-Currenty, she is based in Poland where she is pursuing her MA at the University of Adam Mickiewicz.
+She is based in Poland.

 Pei-Ann is Co-Founder and Executive Director of EX-Theatre Asia based in Miaoli, Taiwan.
 The company staged A True Calling at Esplanade’s The Studios series in 2011, which was nominated for the Taishin Performing Arts Award in 2010.